ministryofjustice/moj-frontend/docs/components/alert.md

 ## Overview

-The alert component presents one of 4 types of alerts to a user.
-It persists on the page but can be altered so that users can close (dismiss) it.
+The alert component presents 1 of 4 types of alerts to a user.
+It can be persist on the page or be dismissed by the user.

 As a leaner component, it’s ideal for dashboards, internal services and other complex user interfaces.